-It is undoubtedly a driving day today, as we head north to Nairobi and south to the Mara.
-We expect to be driving for over nine hours today, so be prepared for a long trip!
-We will overnight at Sekenani Camp (or similar) right on the doorstep of the Mara
+It is undoubtedly a travelling day today, as we fly north to Nairobi and south to the Mara.!
+We will overnight in Naboisho, a conservancy just to the north of the Mara itself.

 Please be aware that whilst we make every effort to follow the above itinerary as closely as possible, circumstances may occasionally arise that mean the tour deviates from the itinerary.